chuksoo/analyzing_borrowers_risk_of_defaulting/README.md

 <div id="accomplishments">
     <h2>Accomplishments</h2>
 </div>
-- Applied strategies for dealing with missing values.
+- Applied strategies for dealing with missing values. <br>
-- Converted data from one type to another.
+- Converted data from one type to another. <br>
-- Identified duplicate data and processed it in several different ways.
+- Identified duplicate data and processed it in several different ways. <br>
-- Categorized data.
+- Categorized data. <br>
-- Final data export into pivot tables.
+- Final data export into pivot tables. <br>
-- Querying and using Pivot table for data manipulation and interpretation.
+- Querying and using Pivot table for data manipulation and interpretation. <br>
-- Creating visualization using insights from pivot table.
+- Creating visualization using insights from pivot table. <br>

 This project was able to answer these questions:
 - Is there a connection between having kids and repaying a loan on time?